At Berry Street we are committed to protecting the privacy of the information that we collect about you during your time with our service.

 - It is reasonably necessary to assist in locating a missing person;

-- It is reasonably necessary to the conduct of proceedings before a court or tribunal, or for a confidential disputes resolution process; or
+- It is reasonably necessary to the conduct of proceedings before a court or tribunal, or for a confidential dispute resolution process.

 We may share information that we have received through our marketing activities to trusted third parties such as our mailing house and our bank.
 We may collect, use and disclose this information for purposes to process and record donations, provide receipts, contact you about our activities, and to provide you with our newsletters, reports, invitations and requests for support.
-We may contact you using a number of different mediums for example by phone, mail, email, social media, SMS etc.
+We may contact you using a number of different mediums for example by phone, mail, email, social media or text message.

 We may occasionally collaborate with other charitable organisations on mailings with information that we believe may be of interest to you.
 These organisations usually allow us to do the same, and by collaborating like this, we expand the number of people we can help.